What is a carer's assessment?

 The Independent Age website provides a guide called Carers: What Support Is Available.

-Legislation.gov.uk. contains further details about the national eligability requirements for receiving support as a carer.
+Legislation.gov.uk. contains further details about the national eligibility requirements for receiving support as a carer.

 You can find out more about local support available to carers on the Carers Advice and Support Organisations page.